 Tuckman’s FSNP/FSNPA Model

-According to the FSNPA model, these are the 5 elements for team effectiveness:
+According to the FSNPA model, these are the 5 elements of team effectiveness:

 Forming – team members get to know each other during the stage of team formation.
 They develop basic insights into the structure and a common goal of the team members.